 Visit the world’s most diverse ecosystem from the easily accessible town of Puerto Maldonado within close proximity to Cusco.
-Enjoy long, deep experiences of the Amazon Rainforest from lodges like the Heath River or Tambopata Research Center or simply drop by to see what all the fuss is about on 2 or 3 night tours at Sandoval Lake or Posada Amazonas.
+Enjoy long, deep experiences of the Amazon Rainforest from lodges like the Heath River or Tambopata Research Center or simply drop by to see what all the fuss is about on 2 night tours at The Posada Amazonas.

 To get to Puerto Maldonado, you can fly, coach, drive or even cycle.
 By far the most popular and quickest method is by plane.
 The main places to fly to Puerto Maldonado are Lima, Peru’s capital city, and Cusco, Peru’s most popular tourism destination due to Machu Picchu.
 Puerto Maldonado is just 320 km north-east of Cusco.
 After visiting Machu Picchu, Puerto Maldonado is an excellent choice for a short Amazon tour as many people simply want to experience the Amazon Rainforest for a couple of nights.